I've wanted to share about a type of magic I use regularly as it's also a big part of my life, and a bit of a story I've needed to share.

 Because she's the little love I've been waiting for my whole life and I'll do whatever I can to keep her healthy and growing.

-Sorry for the soapbox moment; I just wanted to share this experience with you guys.
 If you're having any issues like this as a breastfeeding mother, talk to Rachel from Precious Mammaries and get something for yourself.
 I know it's probably going to be my first and favorite Mother's Day gift ever.